New to Spitfire? Here we answer the very basics.

 First, set up an account here.
 Then you’ll be able to purchase our libraries and download directly to your computer (you can also purchase a hard drive version).

-Our libraries require either Kontakt Full (which you can buy here), or Kontakt Player (which is free and available here).
+Most of our libraries require either Kontakt Full (which you can buy here), or Kontakt Player (which is free and available here).
 These are software samplers made by Native Instruments - they work with all DAWs and must be installed to use our libraries.
 If you’re not sure which version a library requires, check the ‘Key Stats’ on the library’s page.
+Our dedicated plugins work directly inside your DAW.

 Kontakt Full library examples: Leo Abrahams - Enigma - Samuel Sim- Chrysalis - Olafur Arnalds Composer Toolkit - PP017 Evo Grid 1 - Glass And Steel